 Stack lights offer a direct benefit to the well-being of older adults through automated circadian lighting.
 Research shows that lighting can have a significant impact on our circadian rhythm, the biological processes influenced by the 24 hour earth cycle, which can affect alertness during the day and sleep in the evenings.4 Due to the thickening of the eye’s lens with age, the amount of light that passes through to the retina shrinks as we get older.
 This can lead to muted signals to our bodies.

-Stack lights automatically mimic the sun throughout the day to benefit with our circadian rhythms, which can help us stay active during the day and sleep soundly at night.
+Stack lights automatically mimic the sun throughout the day to benefit our circadian rhythms, which can help us stay active during the day and sleep soundly at night.
 This is even more important to those of us who are aging, as more than half of individuals 65 and older suffer from chronic sleep disturbances5 and Alzheimer’s patients often suffer from wake-sleep cycle disruptions.6

 Stack lights also allow older adults to more easily find their way around in the evening without having to flip a switch.
 One in four Americans aged 65+ falls each year,7 and falls are the leading cause of fatal injury and the most common cause of nonfatal hospital admissions among older adults.8

 Often times falls occur during late night visits to the bathroom.
 We’re working with our Stack Enabled partners to create a range of lighting formats that will help guide customers safely to the bathroom and back to bed in the evening, without blinding them or disrupting their sleep patterns with bright light.

 With a next-generation, non-invasive sensor network, we look forward to helping older adults retain their dignity and independence while empowering family and caregivers to track important metrics to optimize their care.
 The Stack Care platform is currently available to select partners and will launch in early 2017.
 For more information, please visit stacklighting.com/care or contact [email protected]